nmatare/quantstrat/README.md

 #### [06 January 2018]
 * patch to goodaftertime orders so that indices not belonging to goodaftertime ordertypes are skipped and not evaluated

+#### [27 January 2018]
+* removed combine.results from apply.paramset and set verbosity to FALSE; these additive functions should be done outside of apply.paramset